eljanmahammadli/gwu-ai-lab/csp-letter-grid-solver/README.md

 # CSP Snake Solver
 This is the Python implementation of a CSP (Constraint Satisfaction Problem) solver for a "Snake - A through Y on a 5 x 5 grid" problem.
-The solver aims to fill a 5x5 grid with letters from A to Y such that each letter ahs its both adjacent letters in the neighbourhood.
+The solver aims to fill a 5x5 grid with letters from A to Y such that each letter has its both adjacent letters in the neighbourhood.
 Basicly it allows us to traverse through A-Y via neighbors.

 ## Usage